moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

      0x4ed3885e0000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000000b68656c6c6f20776f726c64000000000000000000000000000000000000000000
      ```
 - `gasLimit` - `100000` will be enough to send the dispatched call
 - `deadline` - you can get the current time in UNIX seconds by running `console.log(Date.now())` in a JavaScript script or a browser console.
-Once you have the current time, you can add additional time in seconds to represent when the call permit will expire
+Once you have the current time, you should generously add additional seconds to represent when the call permit will expire

 The nonce of the signer will also be needed.
 If this is your first time signing a call permit the nonce will be `0`.
 You can also check the nonce in Remix: